STEP 4 - Efficient Appliance Selection.

 When doing an energy rating on a set of house plans, assessors enter the energy efficiency of each of the items in the picture above, into the Whole of Home software (apart from "Plug in Appliance" loads, which are generated automatically dependent on house size).
 The software then simulates a year of living in the home with the star rating, and appliance suite nominated.
 Any Solar Photovoltaics (PV) & batteries are a benefit, and treated as a credit on your score.

-Where a fixed appliance has not been chosen at the time of rating a lower performance "Default" product will be chosen by the assessor under the protocol, so it pays to put efficient selections on the plans for the rating.
+Where a fixed appliance has not been chosen at the time of rating a lower performance "Default" product will be chosen by the assessor under the protocol, so it pays to put efficient selections on the plans for a good rating.

-If the software calculates the home to be 30% more efficient than a house with the benchmark products, then the home will score 60 or above and pass.
+If the software calculates that your home design with your appliance set is ~30% more efficient than your house at 7 stars with the benchmark products, then the home will score 60 or above and pass.

 The upshot of this, is that in many climates you will need high efficiency reverse cycle airconditioning & heat pump hot water or solar HW to pass.